mrobeidat/mrobeidat/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=mrobeidat)

-My name is Yousef and I'm a Software-developer trainee who is passionate about programming and learning new technologies.
+My name is Yousef and I'm a Software-developer who is passionate about programming and learning new technologies.

 ### 👨🏻‍💻 &nbsp;About Me